-3 sem hrs cr.
-First of two semester courses exploring medical terminology through the study of anatomy and physiology, review of diseases, diagnostic procedures and related treatments with additional emphasis on specialties and diagnoses.
-Transfer (UT) or Non Transfer Course (UN): UN
+3 sem hrs cr This course explores medical terminology through the study of anatomy and physiology, review of diseases, diagnostic procedures and related treatments with additional emphasis on specialties and diagnoses.
+This course may include proctored exams which must be completed on campus or at an instructor approved proctoring center which may require additional costs to the student.
+Please consult your instructor for additional details.
+Formerly/Same As NRSG 1370 Medical Terminology for Healthcare Professionals Transfer (UT) or Non Transfer Course (UN): UN